TechDufus/TravLang/CONTRIBUTING.md

   the license of its choice.
 This is not a copyright *assignment* (as requested by the Free Software Foundation for example), contributors retain the copyright on their contribution, and can use it as they see fit.
-The OCaml CLA is lightly adapted from [the CLA](https://www.apache.org/licenses/icla.txt) of the Apache Foundation, and is available in two versions: [for individual contributors](http://caml.inria.fr/pub/docs/CLA-individual.doc) and [for corporations](http://caml.inria.fr/pub/docs/CLA-corporate.doc).
+The travlang CLA is lightly adapted from [the CLA](https://www.apache.org/licenses/icla.txt) of the Apache Foundation, and is available in two versions: [for individual contributors](http://caml.inria.fr/pub/docs/CLA-individual.doc) and [for corporations](http://caml.inria.fr/pub/docs/CLA-corporate.doc).

-You must understand that, by proposing a contribution for integration in the OCaml distribution, you accept that it be considered under one of those regimes.
-In particular, in all cases you give INRIA the permission to freely re-license the OCaml distribution including the contribution.
+You must understand that, by proposing a contribution for integration in the travlang distribution, you accept that it be considered under one of those regimes.
+In particular, in all cases you give INRIA the permission to freely re-license the travlang distribution including the contribution.

 This ability to re-license allows INRIA to provide members of the